Health system 'reset': Auckland DHB debates prioritising Māori and Pacific patients for elective surgeries

 "The effect has been to reduce the risk of infection for Māori to levels at or below the levels achieved for all other communities and to have some of the highest testing rates.
 This has never previously occurred.

 "DHBs have never before had this level of support on the ground and data about the Māori populations.
-The net outcome has been a significant public health safety net supported by Māori interests to protect their people...we have found a new way of working.
+The net outcome has been a significant public health safety net supported by Māori interests to protect their people.
+We have found a new way of working.
 This is the enlargement of equity in action."

-A similar "ethnic specific" way of working with Pacific communities had also been exceptionally successful, Snedden said, and allowing appointments to be done online had slashed the "did not attend" rates, which had been a stubborn problem including because of the cost of transport and finding childcare.
+A similar "ethnic specific" way of working with Pacific communities had also been exceptionally successful, Snedden said, and allowing appointments to be done online had slashed the "did not attend" rates, which had been a stubborn problem, partly because of the cost of transport and finding childcare.

-Those results raised expectations for lessons learnt in the midst of a pandemic to be used more permanently and widely.
+Those results raised expectations for lessons learned in the midst of a pandemic to be used more permanently and widely.

-"Within six weeks we have discovered in real time and under extreme pressure the power of a regional, delegated Iwi/DHB decision making model."
+"Within six weeks we have discovered in real time and under extreme pressure the power of a regional, delegated iwi/DHB decision-making model."

-Snedden said the "Big Bang" reset of services in the wake of Covid-19 could start with prioritising certain patients for surgeries, but that wasn't nearly enough.
+Snedden said the "Big Bang" reset of services after Covid-19 could start with prioritising certain patients for surgeries, but that wasn't nearly enough.

 "We know that there are elective surgical inequities and they need to be managed but this area of disadvantage is small compared to the magnitude of inequities generated by the social determinants of health, barriers to primary care access, later diagnosis, attrition across clinical pathways and necessary comorbidity management.
 These latter areas have got to be our focus, but the surgical wait list issues can be the leverage for the real action on these."

-Nationwide there are about 153,000 more surgeries and procedures, radiology scans and specialist appointments that need to be done to catch-up from the Covid-19 disruption - a backlog DHBs aim to clear in 18 months.
+Nationwide about 153,000 surgeries and procedures, radiology scans and specialist appointments need to be done to catch up from the Covid-19 disruption - a backlog DHBs aim to clear in 18 months.

 The northern region DHBs are at different stages of looking at how prioritising patients might work, and solutions might vary.